Every bus in DRT's fleet is now accessible!

 DRT conventional accessible buses are identified by the international symbol of access and ramp and kneel decals near the front doors

-Look for the international symbol of access on your DRT System Map and Schedules to identify accessible buses.
-Please note that while the DRT Bus is fully accessible, the bus stops along the route may not be accessible, particularly in more rural areas.
+While the DRT fleet is fully accessible, the bus stops along the route may not be accessible, particularly in more rural areas.

 Accessibility Standard Compliance